Skip to main content

 // TODO(#7796): we should try to prevent reverts here

 // 2.
-We compute the refund amount as the difference between funded amount and tx fee.
+We compute the refund amount as the difference between funded amount and the tx fee.

-// 3.
-We construct the note finalization payloads with the correct amounts and hiding points to get the note
+// 4.
+We construct the user note finalization payload with the refund amount.

 let user_finalization_payload =